Loading...

 When JAG’s customers choose to include solar, Jody has them pursue this directly, so that the tax incentives can be claimed by the homeowner.
 Jarvis Hudson, who is building with JAG in Woodfin, is excited to be finally building a green home.
 Because it will be so efficient, he is able to include a solar electric, an opportunity he has been waiting a while.

 While WNC has emerged as a hub of green building in the region, the trend is national, as “More Builders Going Green” confirms.
 According to that article, a variety of factors are aiding the move to green; builders and developers said that the three most important factors in their adoption of green building strategies were increasing energy costs, changes in codes and regulations, and wider availability and lower prices for green building products.
+These developments are not only enhancing sustainability but also fostering innovation in local practices, such as the footprint project solar microgrids wnc, which aim to harness renewable energy more efficiently.
+As builders continue to prioritize environmentally friendly methods, the integration of solar technology and smart design will likely become standard in future construction efforts.
+This shift not only benefits the environment but also positions the region as a leader in sustainable building practices.

 According to survey results, they report that the percentage of builders who said that less than 16% of their projects were green shrank from 63% in 2011 to 38% in the most recent study.
 That number is expected to fall to 16% by 2018.”These findings demonstrate that among home builders, and increasingly among single-family remodelers, green is becoming the standard way to build,” the report said.
 “This wider adoption of green may help push the single-family home market to become even greener in the future, with homes increasingly needing to be green to be competitive.”

 As far as renewables go, the report indicates that the number of builders incorporating clean energy systems into their projects also is growing steadily.
 In 2013, 8% of builders surveyed said they included renewables on all of the projects, which was expected to grow to 20% by 2016.
 The proportion of builders offering renewables as an option was 34% in 2013 but expected to increase to 40% by 2016.
+This growing trend in renewable energy adoption is also reflected in various community initiatives, as exemplified by updates from local sources like isaac dickson elementary school news.
+Schools are increasingly integrating sustainable practices, which not only benefit the environment but also serve as educational models for students.
+This commitment to clean energy is inspiring the next generation to prioritize sustainability in their future endeavors.

 The article did reference that one limitation on green features is that they haven’t always been recognized real estate appraisers in the past.
 However, this is changing rapidly, and the Appraisal Institute just published “Residential Green Valuation Tools,” providing a comprehensive overview of the valuation of high-performance homes.
 Specifically for valuing solar energy systems, a PV Valuation Tool, developed by Sandia National Laboratories, determines the value of a new or existing photovoltaic (PV) system installed on residential and commercial properties.
 This is a significant step in ensuring that a solar investment is a solid one, with a quantifiable value-add realized immediately.